counterfactual/monorepo/packages/specs/source/adjudication-layer.md

 **Handling a malicious challenge**.
 If the counterparty submitted stale state that is [provably malicious](#provably-malicious-challenges), then the contract supports claiming this by submitting a provably newer state that convicts them and rewards the honest party (i.e., you in this case).

-## Resolutions
+## Outcomes

-After a challenge has been finalized, the `AppRegistry` can now be used to arrive at a resolution.
-In the Counterfactual protocols, it is the _resolution_ of an application that is important in executing the disribution of blockchain state fairly for any given off-chain application.
+After a challenge has been finalized, the `AppRegistry` can now be used to arrive at an outcome.
+In the Counterfactual protocols, it is the _outcome_ of an application that is important in executing the disribution of blockchain state fairly for any given off-chain application.

-### Setting a Resolution
+### Setting an Outcome

 **After a challenge is finalized**.
-If a challenge has been finalized by the timeout expiring, then a function call can be made to the `AppRegistry` that then initiates a call to the `resolve` function of the corresponding `AppDefinition` to the challenge.
-The `resolve` method will return a `bytes` struct and that is then stored inside the contract permanently as the resolution of the application.
+If a challenge has been finalized by the timeout expiring, then a function call can be made to the `AppRegistry` that then initiates a call to the `computeOutcome` function of the corresponding `AppDefinition` to the challenge.
+The `computeOutcome` method will return a `bytes` struct and that is then stored inside the contract permanently as the outcome of the application.

-**In the same transaction as finalizing a challenge.** A minor efficiency can be added here, but has not yet been implemented, which is that if the challenge can finalized unilaterally (either in initiation or in refutation) then it is possible to instantly set the resolution.
+**In the same transaction as finalizing a challenge.** A minor efficiency can be added here, but has not yet been implemented, which is that if the challenge can finalized unilaterally (either in initiation or in refutation) then it is possible to instantly set the outcome.
 There is an [issue tracking this on GitHub](https://github.com/counterfactual/monorepo/issues/1311).

 ## Interpreters

-Interpreters read resolutions in order to produce an effect.
-The interpreter must be compatible with the resolve type of the application as defined in the[app definition](./app-definition.md).
+Interpreters read outcomes in order to produce an effect.
+The interpreter must be compatible with the outcome type of the application as defined in the[app definition](./app-definition.md).

 Two interpreters are currently defined, although more can be added independently by add

 - TwoPartyEthAsLump splits a fixed amount of ETH based on a TwoPartyOutcome.
 The parameters consist of two beneficiary addresses and the total amount of Eth, and the params are encoded as `tuple(address[2], uint256)`.
 - ETHInterpreter sends ETH based on an ETHTransfer outcome, up to a fixed upper bound.
 The paramse are encoded as `uint256`.

 The interpreter used and the params to the interpreter are fixed per app instance by being included in the appIdentityHash computation.
-After a resolution is stored, the adjudication layer allows a commitment to `StateChannelTransaction.sol:executeAppConditionalTransaction` call the intepreter on the resolution.
+After an outcome is stored, the adjudication layer allows a commitment to `StateChannelTransaction.sol:executeAppConditionalTransaction` call the intepreter on the outcome.

 ## FAQ